Hilbert's 16th problem on a period annulus and Nash space of arcs: Introduction

-are analytic also in ${\lambda }$ in a neighbourhood of $0$.
+are analytic also in ${\lambda }$ in a neighbourhood of $\lambda_0$.

-The infinitesimal 16th Hilbert problem on the period annulus $\Pi$ asks, alternatively, to find an uniform bound on the number of fixed points of the first return map $h \mapsto {\mathcal P}_{{\lambda }}(h)$, which is uniform in ${\lambda }$.
+The infinitesimal 16th Hilbert problem on the period annulus $\Pi$ asks, alternatively, to find a bound on the number of fixed points of the first return map $h \mapsto {\mathcal P}_{{\lambda }}(h)$, which is uniform in ${\lambda }$.
 In this context ${\lambda }$ will belong to some sufficiently small neighbourhood of a given $\lambda_0$, which belongs to the center set.

 The problem which we consider should not be confused with the study of the displacement function on the closed period annulus $\bar{\Pi}$.
 In particular the study of $F(h,{\lambda })$ in a neighbourhood of a polycycle, or a slow-fast manifold is beyond the scope of the paper.